bamos/bamos.github.io/index.md

   A preprint of our early results are available as a tech report [here](https://vtechworks.lib.vt.edu/bitstream/handle/10919/49672/qnTOMS14.pdf).
-  I applied these techniques to a systems biology problem in [this publication](http://dl.acm.org/citation.cfm?id=2685662).
+  I helped apply QNSTOP and other optimization algorithms to a systems biology problem in
+  [this publication](http://dl.acm.org/citation.cfm?id=2685662).

 # Fun Side Projects